kraptis/human_detection/README.md

 - Cascade Training, HOGs + SVM one of the basic techniques for human detection.
 Problems: few images, occlusions.
-It is impossible to train a good detector for humans nor for human parts.
-There are pre-trained models for face, upper body and humans, but they are not applicable to these data.
+It is impossible to train a good detector for humans or human parts.
+There are pre-trained models that detect humans and/or human parts (face, upper,etc) but they are not applicable to these data (big number of false positives).

 - Convolutional Neural Networks (cNN) can overcome the problems of the cascade training with HOGs, it is suitable for detecting humans as well as human parts.
 One of the best